emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 10. Let P = ct XOR truncate(Z[3:n + 2], len(ct))
 11. If N passes replay protrection, return P

 The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent any information leakage about the position of the first mismatched byte.
-For a given key, a plaintext MUST NOT be returned unless it is certain that a plaintext has not be returned for the same nonce.
+For a given key, a plaintext MUST NOT be returned unless it is certain that a plaintext has not been returned for the same nonce.
 Replay protection can be performed either before step 1 or during step 11.

 ## Encoding (ct, tag) Tuples